Zero Waste, One Year On

 When friends or families make changes

-A work friend bought a reusable coffee cup, a friend switched from disposable surface wipes to reusable cloths, another signed up for an allotment and a friend’s mum has switched from using disposable containers in her freezer to reusable ones.
+A work friend bought a reusable coffee cup, another friend switched from disposable surface wipes to reusable cloths, another signed up for an allotment, while a friend’s mum has switched from using disposable containers in her freezer to reusable ones.

 ‘Yeah, Charlotte is Zero Waste, but she’s not a d@*k about it’

 How great is that?
 My actions over the last year have had some kind of impact on the people around me.
-Some were small changes; some were large- but they are all another starfish being flung back into the ocean.
+Some were small changes, some were large, but they're all another starfish being flung back into the ocean.
 Every little action makes a difference.

 I LOVE the environment

-A year ago, I would have said the same but this year has made me really, really appreciative of what we have.
+A year ago, I would've said the same, but this year has made me incredibly appreciative of what we have.

 I’ve grown to love animals and natural habitats more than I ever did before.
 I guess I feel like my actions are trying to support them and preserve where they live.
-I know it’s not a direct correlation, but for an example, each plastic cotton bud I don’t use, is one less that could potentially be washed into the ocean, broken down by the UV rays of the sun, ingested by a fish and the fish be eaten by either a larger fish or a human.
+I know it’s not a direct correlation, but for an example, each plastic cotton bud I don’t use is one less that could potentially be washed into the ocean, broken down by the UV rays of the sun and ingested by a fish, only to be eaten by either a larger fish or a human.